ALMAGAL VII. Cataloging Hierarchical Mass Structure from Cores to Clumps across the Galactic Disk: Methods

 Assuming optically thin dust continuum emission, we derive an isothermal mass estimate for each structure using

 where $d$ is the distance to the ALMAGAL source from \cite{Molinari_2025}, $F_{\nu}$ is the integrated flux of the structure, $R_{gd}$ is the gas-to-dust ratio, $\kappa_{\nu}$ is the dust opacity per unit mass, and $B_{\nu}(T_{d})$ is the Planck function at the local dust temperature $T_d$.
-We take the gas-to-dust ratio to be 100 and we use a dust opacity per unit mass of $\kappa_{\text{1.3mm}} = 0.9~$cm$^{2}$g$^{-1}$ based on the \cite{Ossenkopf_1994} model for moderately coagulated dust grains with thin ice mantles at gas densities $\geq 10^6$cm$^{-3}$.
+We take the gas-to-dust ratio to be 100 and we use a dust opacity per unit mass of $\kappa_{\text{1.3mm}} = 0.9~$cm$^{2}$g$^{-1}$ based on the \cite{Ossenkopf_1994} model for moderately coagulated dust grains with thin ice mantles at gas densities $\geq 10^6$cm$^{-3}$ and a coagulation timescale of 10$^5$ yr.
 We also calculate a background subtracted mass using the background subtracted integrated flux of the structure, $F_{\nu,bgs}$.

 Ideally, the gas temperature of each structure would be measured using spectral line emission from high density molecular tracers, and assuming the gas and dust are coupled, we could use that for the dust temperature.
 However, we consider an extensive analysis of the temperature of the full hierarchy of continuum structures for the entire ALMAGAL sample to be beyond the scope of this work.
 For the purposes of this paper, we adopt the same temperature assumptions used for the ALMAGAL core catalog \citep{Coletta_2025} and for cores extracted from the 7M+TM2 continuum data in \cite{Wells_2024}.
 This model assigns core temperatures according to its evolutionary stage based on the calibration of the clump $L/M$ ($L_{\odot}/M_{\odot}$) with the rotational temperature CH$_3$CCH performed in \cite{Molinari_2016a}: